brandonkal/linaria/docs/BENEFITS.md

 `;
 ```

 \* Note that Linaria does require postcss and postcss-nested.
-PostCSS is most likely already integrated into your build pipeline for features such as autoprefixer.
+PostCSS is probably already integrated into your build pipeline for features such as autoprefixer.
 Linaria integrates seamlessly in this pipeline, so you can use any postcss plugin or even SASS.
 However, the point to emphasize here is that by using JavaScript directly, you won't need all those plugins and extra syntax.
 This means less complexity.

 If you have ever had to configure and learn LESS and SCSS syntax, you will appreciate the maintainablity of Linaria's solution.
 It has all the benefits of CSS-in-JS, while still compiling down to vanilla CSS files.